Wyzzi/live-subtitles/README.md

 calls — built so a deaf person can follow along by reading captions in the language actually being spoken (Russian audio -> Russian captions, English audio -> English captions, auto-detected per segment).
-Nothing is sent to the cloud; the model runs on your RTX 4070.
+Nothing is sent to the cloud; the model runs on your RTX videocard.

 ## How it works